 Collecting sports memorabilia is a passion that can lead to a very valuable collection, and protecting that collection is critical to your ability to enjoy it to the fullest.
 This is where obtaining a sports memorabilia insurance policy that’s tailored to your collection comes in.
 You’ve committed time, resources, and a love for the game to carefully accumulating and curating your collection so that you can enjoy the fruits of your labor.
-The fact that you don’t want to keep it locked up in a safe at all times, however, leaves your collection more vulnerable to loss, which is exactly why robust Sports Cards and Memorabilia Collectors Insurance is so critical.
+The fact that you don’t want to keep it locked up in a safe at all times, however, leaves your collection more vulnerable to loss, which is exactly why robust Sports Memorabilia Insurance is so critical.

 Your collection likely began slowly, and you may have been able to insure your fledgling collection with a floater policy, but as your collection grows, your homeowner’s policy becomes increasingly inadequate.
 Sports memorabilia collections require exacting sports memorabilia collection insurance that addresses each specific collection’s specific requirements, and homeowner’s policies simply aren’t sophisticated or robust enough to provide adequate protections.

 Your sports memorabilia collection consists of wide-ranging pieces that are all vulnerable to specific kinds of loss and to more general categories of loss.
 For example, a pristine baseball card has unique vulnerabilities regarding exposure to the elements that many other pieces in your collection might not.
 When it comes to your sports memorabilia, loss can come in many forms, including all of the following: